AEtherSurfer/Tsunami/README.md

 ### Wave Triggers

-Allow triggering a wave of the indicated team color
+Allow triggering a wave of the indicated team color.

+Reverts to Ocean after about two seconds.

 Single click -> Send Wave of the indicated color